 Learning Improvement Course

 Although one’s ability to study may seem to be unrelated to recovering from alcohol or drug addiction, it’s actually one of the most important basics of our program.
-Teaching students the tools they need to change their life and live drug-free won’t do any good if they can’t retain the information and actually use it in daily life.
-We start this phase of the program with the Learning Improvement Course so students can effectively use the rest of the information they learn with us to change and manage their lives.
+Teaching clients the tools they need to change their life and live drug-free won’t do any good if they can’t retain the information and actually use it in daily life.
+We start this phase of the program with the Learning Improvement Course so clients can effectively use the rest of the information they learn with us to change and manage their lives.

 The Communication and Perceptions Course

 Addicts use drugs to change the way they feel.
 Drugs tend to numb their perceptions and things that bothered them before seem to go away.
 But the emotions and, sometimes, physical sensations they’re experiencing don’t actually change with drugs – only their perception of them changes .When they stop taking drugs, those feelings are still there.
 And often they’re worse than before.
 They can have a hard time escaping from these feelings and he tends to be stuck in past experiences and upsets.
 This makes it very hard to lead the life they want.
-This course gets the student to focus on the present and the future so he can better control his life and environment.
+This course gets the client to focus on the present and the future so he can better control his life and environment.